Skip to main content

 Creating a new project

-Click the New Project button in the top right corner to create a new project.
+Click New Project in the top right corner of the page to create a new project.

 Exporting project data

-Click the Export CSV button in the top right to export project data.
+Click Export CSV (down arrow) in the top right corner to export project data.
+The export includes only projects visible in your current view and filters.

 FAQ

-Archiving a project is useful when you're no longer actively working with a project but don't want to delete it from your Dubsado account.
+Archiving a project is useful when you're no longer actively working with a project but don't want to delete it.
 Projects can be archived or unarchived at any time.

 When a project is archived: